Increasing detection and treatment for atrial fibrillation

 Our work in 2020/21

-Our work in proactive long-term condition (LTC) management to optimise care in the high-risk conditions for cardiovascular disease includes the development of search and stratification tools, pathway development and workforce tools for the management of patients with AF on the GP register.
+To support effective long-term condition (LTC) management, we have developed the UCLPartners Proactive Care Frameworks.
+They enable the optimisation of care in the high-risk conditions for cardiovascular disease through use of search and stratification tools, pathway development and workforce tools for the management of patients with CVD conditions on the GP register.
 View our long-term condition support package here.

 Supporting Barking Havering and Redbridge CCGs (BHR)